 - Variations in how hospitals are paid by Medicare

 - Physician and pharmacist licensure requirements in the state where the patient is located

 - Physician credentialing at the facilities receiving telehealth services

 - Access to adequate broadband

-The Telehealth Resource Centers, which are funded by Health Resources and Services Administration Office for the Advancement of Telehealth, can provide assistance to organizations interested in implementing a similar approach.
+The The National Consortium of Telehealth Resource Centers, which is funded by Health Resources and Services Administration Office for the Advancement of Telehealth, can provide assistance to organizations interested in implementing a similar approach.